Dog Bite Lawyer In Columbia, SC

 - Deep puncture wounds

 In 2014 in Upstate South Carolina, three pit bulls owned by a Fountain Inn man went on a rampage, savagely attacking a 10-year-old girl and her mother.
 The owner, Rayvon Denzel, was later charged with animal nuisance and four counts of failure to keep a vicious dog restrained.
 The little girl was playing with her own pup in her yard when the dogs attacked, biting both her and her pet.
 The mother was also bitten when she attempted to rescue her daughter.

 Contact A Columbia, SC Dog Bite Attorney For Help Today

 Your choice of dog bite attorney is critical in the case of an animal attack or personal injury in South Carolina.
-If you or a loved one has been hurt, contact The Jeffcoat Law Firm for a free consultation about your rights to compensation.
-We serve Lexington, Columbia, all of Richland County, and beyond.
+If you or a loved one has been hurt in a dog bite incident, contact our Columbia animal attack attorneys at The Jeffcoat Firm to book a free consultation about your rights for compensation.
+We serve Lexington, Columbia, Blythewood, Orangeburg, and all of South Carolina.